opensearch-project/project-website/_posts/2024-11-13-boosting-k-nn-exact-search.md

 ### Conclusion

-The tests showed that OpenSearch's new SIMD optimizations resulted in significant latency reductions, especially for the inner product space type, which saw up to an 87% latency reduction at the 99th percentile.
+The tests showed that OpenSearch's new SIMD support and optimized memory access resulted in significant latency reductions, especially for the inner product space type, which saw up to an 87% latency reduction at the 99th percentile.

 ## What's next for exact k-NN search?